‘The Young And The Restless’ Spoilers: Adam Is Alive! Chloe Not A Murderer?

 Adam survived the fire.

-Chloe (Elizabeth Hendrickson) and everyone else in town thinks she is a murderer but CelebDirtyLaunrdy teased that Adam Newman (Justin Hartley) is alive and will return to Genoa City in time.
+Chloe (Elizabeth Hendrickson) and everyone else in town thinks she is a murderer, but CelebDirtyLaunrdy teased that Adam Newman (Justin Hartley) is alive and will return to Genoa City in time.

 Legally speaking, this would only make Chloe guilty of attempted murder.